 Osynliga Klubben, by Torvald Sundbaum

 'Hedebyxorna', a parody of the popular Swedish TV series 'Hedebyborna', from the Swedish version of Mad Magazine, issue #5, 1982.

-Torvald Sundbaum was a Swedish comic artist best known for his work for the Swedish edition of Mad magazine from the 1960s through the 1990s.
+Torvald Sundbaum was a Swedish comic artist, best-known for his work for the Swedish edition of Mad Magazine from the 1960s through the 1990s.
 Other work includes 'Buster Perk', which he took over from Göte Göransson in Dick vid Radiopolisen between 1954 and 1956.
 He also made a celebrity comic based on Gunnel Linde's radio series 'Osynliga Klubben' in Åhlén och Åkerlund (1959).

+Osynliga Klubben, by Torvald Sundbaum